Zero-temperature dynamics of the spherical model with non-reciprocal interactions: Introduction

 In many complex systems, including neural networks \cite{Crisanti2018,Marti2018}, ecosystems \cite{Bunin2017,Roy2019,Altieri2021}, and epidemic spreading \cite{Satorras2015}, the dynamics of $N$ interacting degrees of freedom $S_1,\ldots S_N$ is described by a set of ordinary differential equations of the form:

-where the matrix elements $\{ J_{ij} \}_{i,j=1}^{N}$ define a random network of pairwise coupling strengths, and the model-dependent function $g(S_i,S_j)$ specifies the nature of the interactions between units.
-In general, $g(S_i,S_j)$ is nonlinear and then solving the dynamics defined by Eq. (\ref{eq:odes}) for finite $N$ is a formidable task.
+where the matrix elements $\{ J_{ij} \}_{i,j=1}^{N}$ define a random network of pairwise coupling strengths, and the model-dependent functions $\{ g_{ij}(S_i,S_j) \}_{i,j=1}^N$ specify the nature of the interactions between units.
+In general, $g_{ij}(S_i,S_j)$ is nonlinear and then solving the dynamics defined by Eq. (\ref{eq:odes}) for finite $N$ is a formidable task.
 Significant progress has been achieved in the limit $N \to \infty$ using dynamical mean-field theory~\cite{Crisanti2018,Roy2019,Altieri2021,Pham2024,Metz2025}.